arenscripps/home/index.md

 ### Recent Projects

-Drift Characteristics of Sea-Bird Dissolved Oxygen Optode Sensors has been accepted for publication at Journal of Atmospheric and Oceanic Technology (JTECH).
+Update: Drift Characteristics of Sea-Bird Dissolved Oxygen Optode Sensors has been accepted for publication at *Journal of Atmospheric and Oceanic Technology* (JTECH).
 Please email me if you would like a copy of the accepted manuscript.

 ---